-|Statutory Definition of Illegal Abortion||Kentucky prohibits a number of types of abortions, including some that were found unconstitutional and are therefore unenforceable laws:
+|Statutory Definition of Illegal Abortion||Kentucky prohibits a number of types of abortions as indicated below, but some of these laws were found unconstitutional and are therefore unenforceable:

-Abortion is legal in Kentucky when a medical doctor determines that abortion is necessary in his or her clinical judgment and with the second opinion of a doctor, and the pregnant woman provides informed consent.
+Abortion is legal in Kentucky when a medical doctor determines that it is necessary in their clinical judgment and with the second opinion of a doctor, and the pregnant woman provides informed consent.
 Abortion is permissible during the first trimester.
 After viability of the fetus, it’s legal only if necessary to preserve life or health of the woman.

 |Penalty for Unlawful Abortion||Violation of the Kentucky abortion laws can result in serious criminal penalties, including:

 |Consent Requirements||Girls under 18 who aren’t married or otherwise emancipated must get the written informed consent with a 24-hour waiting period of one parent or guardian, except when a medical emergency requires an abortion.
-A girl can also go to court to ask the judge to waive the parental consent requirement.
+A minor can also go to court to ask the judge to waive the parental consent requirement.

-Kentucky law also says that the doctor must notify the spouse if possible prior to abortion, if not possible, within 30 days of abortion.
+Kentucky law also says that the doctor must notify the spouse if possible prior to abortion and, if not possible, within 30 days of abortion.
 However, the requirement to notify your spouse or husband was found unconstitutional by the Kentucky Attorney General in 1982 as well as in the case Eubanks v Brown in 1984.
 Later, in 1992, the U.S. Supreme Court also found spousal consent unconstitutional.
 Thus, this law is unenforceable.

 |Residency Requirements for Patients||None.|

-|Physician Licensing Requirements||During the first trimester a woman, with the advice of a licensed medical doctor, can get an abortion in a clinic or take a medication, like an abortion pill.
 After the first trimester, the abortion must be done at the advice of a licensed medical doctor and must be in licensed hospital, except in cases of medical emergencies .